 Second-largest sports site achieves faster, more consistent and smoother response times for API service in a clustered environment

-Santa Clara, September 4, 2014—Redis, the leading commercial Redis provider, today announced that Bleacher Report, the Web’s second largest sports media destination, has successfully implemented the company’s Redis Cloud service to increase performance of its open-source Redis database deployment.
-With Redis, Bleacher Report has been able to scale horizontally with consistent and smooth response times.
+Santa Clara, September 4, 2014—Redis Labs, the leading commercial Redis provider, today announced that Bleacher Report, the Web’s second largest sports media destination, has successfully implemented the company’s Redis Cloud service to increase performance of its open-source Redis database deployment.
+With Redis Labs, Bleacher Report has been able to scale horizontally with consistent and smooth response times.

 The company also announced that it has signed over 2,000 paying customers to date, achieving more than 33 percent customer acquisition growth in just the first quarter of this year.

-Read more about Bleacher Report’s implementation with Redis here.
+Read more about Bleacher Report’s implementation with Redis Labs here.

 Data is the lifeline of every business, and Redis helps organizations reimagine how fast they can process, analyze, make predictions, and take action on the data they generate.
 Redis provides a competitive edge to any business by delivering open source and enterprise-grade data platforms to power applications that drive real-time experiences at any scale.
 Developers rely on Redis to build performance, scalability, reliability, and security into their applications.

 Born in the cloud-native era, Redis uniquely enables users to unify data across multi-cloud, hybrid and global applications to maximize business potential.
 Learn how Redis can give you this edge at redis.com.

 By continuing to use this site, you consent to our updated privacy agreement.
 You can change your cookie settings at any time but parts of our site will not function correctly without them.